Course code Mate1030

 Notes

-The study course is included in the compulsory part of the Bachelor’s study program “Agricultural Engineering”, of the professional bachelor study program “Machine design and production”, of the professional higher education bachelor study program “Applied Energy Engineering” and of the professional higher education study program “Technical expert”.
+The study course is included in the compulsory part of the Bachelor’s study program “Agricultural Engineering”, of the professional bachelor study program “Machine design and production”, of the professional higher education bachelor study program “Applied Energy Engineering”.